gavinlyonsrepo/Stepper_Motor_Control_PICO/README.md

 * Title: Stepper Motor Control PICO
 * Description:

-A Raspberry pi Pico SDK C++ stepper motor library.
+A Raspberry pi Pico SDK C++ library to drive stepper motors controllers.
 The components supported are some of the most widely used by the electronic hobbyist community.
 This is a partial port of my 'rpiMotorLib' a python raspberry pi library.
-Not are components supported yet.
+Not all components supported yet.

 * URL to 'rpiMotorLib': [URL LINK](https://github.com/gavinlyonsrepo/RpiMotorLib)